 Sleep affects the physical body too.
-Chronic sleep deprivation is connected to increased risk of disease such as: heart disease, kidney disease, high blood pressure, diabetes, stroke as well as increased risk of obesity.
-Last, but not least, lack of sleep can also lead to a depleted immune system, making it more difficult to ward-off and/or fight common infections.
+Chronic sleep deprivation is connected to an increased risk of diseases such as heart disease, kidney disease, high blood pressure, diabetes, stroke as well as increased risk of obesity.
+Last, but not least, lack of sleep can also lead to a depleted immune system, making it more difficult to ward off and/or fight common infections.

-Eat lots of vegetables.
 It is virtually impossible to eat too many vegetables.
-Try to keep a balance of colors with you vegetables too.
+Try to keep a balance of colors with your vegetables too.
 This will ensure you are getting a good variety of nutrients.
 Vegetables will also help add more water to your diet which is, of course, my next point.

 People should be getting at least 30 minutes of exercise per day.
 However, this is another area that needs to be kept in moderation.
 This 30 minutes could be a post-dinner walk or an intense athletic workout.
 If you tend toward the latter, you absolutely need to be sure to increase your sleep as well as your food and water intake to support this.

 Remember that your goal is to be balanced

 Exercise is a Yang activity so the more Yang activity you perform, the more Yin activity you need to perform to balance that out.
 When I talk about Yin activity, I am referring to sleep, meditation, etc.